modelscope/agentscope/examples/distributed_simulation/README.md

 2024-04-16 10:31:54.211 | INFO     | __main__:run_main_process_new:163 - [init takes 0.38274645805358887 s]
 Moderator: The average value is 49.561 [takes 4.197571277618408 s]
 ```

-> We conduct an experiment based on this example.
-> There are 4 machines in our experiment, where each machine has 64 CPU cores and 8 A100 GPUs and a 13B model is deployed on each GPU.
-> We deploy **64,000** participant agents and 64 moderator agents evenly on each machine, and its running time is about **30s** (excluding initialization time).